FilippoCastellani/CaVe/Project2/MRI_Lesion_Segmentation_Task/MEDICAL_IMAGES_ASSIGNMENT_Vettori_Castellani/README.txt

 DATA FILES
-MRIdata		=	contains the assignment datas camera_settings	= 	contains datas for visualization of segmentation segmented_volume= 	contains the final result of script (1) applied on datas
+MRIdata		=	contains the assignment datas camera_settings	= 	contains datas for visualization of segmentation segmented_volume= 	contains the final result of script (1) applied on data